Instrument flying cockpit view

 Professional Competence

-Demonstrate advanced piloting skills and knowledge
+Demonstrate advanced piloting skills and deeper knowledge base in all areas

 Prerequisites

-Requirements to begin instrument rating training
+Requirements to obtain your instrument rating addon

 Private Pilot License

-Current PPL with valid medical certificate
+Current PPL with Valid medical certificate, 17+ yrs of age

 Flight Experience